Design Inspiration: Chinese New Year Marketing Ideas

 So, when you are working on your packaging for customers, look for ways you can incorporate this thought into your packaging designs.
 For example, Godiva, in 2019, put a Koi Fish on their box.
 The Koi Fish is a sign of abundance in Chinese tradition.

 Look into the traditions that are associated with the Chinese New Year and figure out how you can incorporate these into your packaging.
 It could be as simple as a card, tag, or sticker that you incorporate into your existing packaging.

 Also, consider including traditional red packets free of charge or limited edition items based on lucky numbers.
 These Chinese New Year marketing ideas will encourage people to buy more from you and also recommend your products or services to others.

 Share how your team celebrates

-- Your team members could share some of their favourite aspects of the festival
+- Your team members can share some of their favorite aspects of the festival.

 Tug on the heartstrings with a great story